 Now referred to as ‘The Centennial Light’, the Livermore bulb is still going strong, and has its own website, and live streamed webcam.
 There has been an official book, and numerous TV spots.
 Mythbusters devoted a segment to it.

 In 2001, to mark a 100 years of operation, the city threw the bulb a street party.
-Thousands of people turned out, enjoying a sunny day of festivities, complete with dancing, vintage cars, and a live band.
+Thousands of people turned out, to celebrate this remarkable light with street dancing, a parade of vintage cars, and live music.